aroberge/reeborg-world-creation/extending/automatic-transformations.md

 If you compare with the first code example, you will see that the `transform` attribute captures the essence of the first code sample above.
 Whenever an object or pushable is added to a grid location, an automatic evaluation is done to find out if it has a `transform` attribute; if it does, the conditions listed are evaluated; if they are met, the corresponding actions are performed.

-note that `transform` is an array: there can be multiple sets of conditions/actions that are listed in this array.
+Note that `transform` is an array: there can be multiple sets of conditions/actions that are listed in this array.

 If you create a **world collection**, you only have to add such objects when creating the menu ... and they will be available in all worlds used, without having to redefine `move()`, `toss()` or `put()`: Reeborg's World will take care of that for you.